-With our transition to an N.V. company, we find ourselves capable of being far more flexible in our strategic decision making.
+DR. ULRICH DAUER: With our transition to an N.V. company, we find ourselves capable of being far more flexible in our strategic decision-making.
 We have a stronger, more pronounced position as an international company now, and with the treatment of the first patient in VIVIAD, we are advancing a clinical trial on an international scale at clinical sites throughout Europe.
-We are also planning to start the US trial for Varoglutamstat in AD which will further increase our international visibility and reach.
+We are also planning to start the US trial for varoglutamstat in AD, which will further increase our international visibility and reach.
 Although the pandemic is still ongoing, we have developed strategies to move forward and are confident in our ability to progress our preclinical and clinical developments without any major delays.

-3. Why was the decision made to transfer to an N.V. in the first place?
+3. Why was the decision made to transition to an N.V. in the first place?

-The management team and our supervisory board believe it is important to implement changes that will support our ability to access all strategic opportunities for the future.
+DR. ULRICH DAUER: The management team and our Supervisory Board believe it is important to implement changes that will support our ability to access all strategic opportunities for the future.
 These opportunities could range from partnerships to additional kinds of transactions and bring us more in line with international corporate standards.
 The company structure of an N.V. is considerably closer to international standards and thus more attractive for most investors and shareholders, regardless of location.
 We want Vivoryon to be optimally set up for all shareholders and believe the N.V. enables this organizational goal to come to fruition.